 - 1. Over the plan period (2021-2040), provision will be made to deliver 79,100 sqm of Industrial floorspace (B2/B8). - 2.
 This employment land requirement will be delivered by: - a.
 Sites under construction or with planning permission. - b.
 The renewal of derelict land and repurposing of existing buildings on sites located within protected employment areas. - c.
-Specific sites allocated for employment including the Lomeshave Strategic Employment Site (see Policy AL02) - d.
+Specific sites allocated for employment including the Lomeshaye Strategic Employment Site (see Policy ALO2) - d.
 Other unallocated sites suitable for employment located within defined settlement boundaries. - 3.
 In all cases proposals for employment land uses must: - a.
-Ensure safe access and egress onto and through the highway network accounting for the amount and type of vehicle movements anticipated from its end use. - Provide sufficient off-street parking to accord with requirements of Policy DM37. - c.
-Promote access by sustainable modes of transport by: - i.
-Directing investment to locations which are well served by existing public transport provision: - Improving walking and cycling connectivity by providing new links, and where possible enhancements, to the existing footpath/cycling network. - iii.
+Ensure safe access and egress onto and through the highway network accounting for the amount and type of vehicle movements anticipated from its end use. - b.
+Provide sufficient off-street parking to accord with requirements of Policy DM37. - c.
+Promote access by sustainable modes of transport by: - Directing investment to locations which are well served by existing public transport provision: - ii.
+Improving walking and cycling connectivity by providing new links, and where possible enhancements, to the existing footpath/cycling network. - iii.
 Encourage commuting by bicycle by providing sufficient onsite secure cycling storage, bicycle vouchers, and shower/changing facilities. - d.
 Gain an early understanding of the ground stability and contamination issues affecting a site.
 Comprehensively and safely address ground stability and contamination through the construction process, including the safe storage and removal of contaminated materials. - e.
 Ensure that proposals do not result in unacceptable adverse effects on public safety, health, wellbeing, and amenity of existing residents, or irreparable harm to protected species and the natural environment during construction and through its future operation. - f.
 Safeguard, and where possible restore, existing watercourses flowing through or adjacent to sites.
 Ensure that proposals do not create unacceptable risk during future flooding events from all sources.
 Prioritise natural processes to drain sites, effectively treating surface water flow for pollutants before entering sewer systems/watercourses. - g.
 Where relevant, secure Biodiversity Net Gain in accordance with Policy DM04.

+h.
 Conserve the historic environment in accordance with Policy DM18 and where relevant Policy DM19.

-7.19 Section 6 of the NPPF sets out the government's policies for economic development.
+- 7.19 Section 6 of the NPPF sets out the government's policies for economic development.
 It confirms that planning policies should help create conditions in which businesses can invest, expand and adapt.
 As part of this the NPPF seeks to ensure that planning policies set criteria, or identify strategic sites, for local and investment; address barriers to investment; and be flexible enough to accommodate needs not anticipated in the plan, allow for new and flexible working practices, and enable a rapid response to changes in economic circumstances.

-7.19 A key role of this plan is to protect and diversify the economy of Pendle to ensure that it holds greater resilience through future economic cycles.
-A fundamental part of this is ensuring sufficient land and opportunity to meet the borough's future economic needs responding to projected needs, changes in technologies and working practices and economic demand.

-7.20 At this time we cannot be certain whether the higher levels of hybrid working arising from the COVID-19 pandemic or the subsequent trend of returning to the workplace will continue in the coming years.

-7.21 To understand current and future development needs, the Council commissioned a Housing and Economic Development Needs Assessment (HEDNA).
+A key role of this plan is to protect and diversify the economy of Pendle to ensure that it holds greater resilience through future economic cycles.
+A fundamental part of this is ensuring sufficient land and opportunity to meet the borough's future economic needs responding to projected needs, changes in technologies and working practices and economic demand. - 7.20 At this time we cannot be certain whether the higher levels of hybrid working arising from the COVID-19 pandemic or the subsequent trend of returning to the workplace will continue in the coming years. - 7.21 To understand current and future development needs, the Council commissioned a Housing and Economic Development Needs Assessment (HEDNA).
 The HEDNA finds that the Pendle economy is underperforming with below average economic activity rates, and higher than average unemployment.
 The economy itself is of limited in scale, reflecting the borough's distance from the core road network and major population centres.
-Manufacturing is the largest employment sector within Pendle, employing around 30% of the labour market.
-This is largest, in proportionate terms, in England.
-The service sector is also significant, particularly in retail and health.
-The office market in Pendle is very limited in scale, and largely functions to serve the industrial sector.
-Vacancies within existing employment stock are low, indicating that local demand is largely fulfilled, however the supply of high-quality stock is limited.